Sanctimony (film)

-Sanctimony is a 2000 crime/horror/thriller film starring Casper Van Dien, Michael Paré and Eric Roberts.
+Sanctimony is a 2000 psychological horror-crime film starring Casper Van Dien, Michael Paré and Eric Roberts.
 It was written and directed by Uwe Boll.
 The film was released in late 2000.

 Background

 The film stars Casper Van Dien as Tom Gerrick, Michael Paré as Jim Renart and Eric Roberts as the Lieutenant.
 Others in the film include Jennifer Rubin as Dorothy Smith, Catherine Oxenberg as Susan Renart, Michael Rasmussen as Dr. Fricke, Tanja Reichert as Eve, David Millbern as Peter and Birgit Stein as Sandra.

 The film was filmed in Vancouver, British Columbia, Canada.

 Today, the film remains available in America on DVD through the 2001 Geneon release.
-In the UK it remains available on the 2001 Metrodome DVD release.
+In the UK, it remains available on the 2001 Metrodome DVD release.
 A French import also exists from Elephant Films.
 It was released on VHS in Russia via Pyramid Home Video in 2000, whilst VCL Communications released the film in Germany.

 The film's two taglines read "How do you stop the killing" and "There is a serial killer in your neighbourhood..."